19 ways of greeting guests for a warm hotel welcome

 6. Call your guest by their first name

-If you know your hotel guest’s first name, you can use it when greeting them.
-This will help to build rapport, personalise the guest experience, and let the guest feel valued.
+If you know your hotel guest's first name, you can use it when greeting them.
+This will help to build rapport, personalize the guest experience, and let the guest feel valued.

 7. Ask relevant questions